 Dog training is an unregulated industry.
 Anyone can call themselves a trainer, with no requirement for education or certification, and no professional oversight or standards.
 Because of the lack of regulation, many outdated methods that have no scientific basis or data behind them still proliferate in the dog training profession and are commonly used by those without a formal education in evidence-based behavioral science.

 Fortunately, there are many professional animal trainers who have chosen to call upon the many decades of behavioral science and provide excellent training and behavior modification services to their clients.
 I chose the Karen Pryor Academy because it is widely considered the most rigorous, data driven and science-based school for dog trainers.
 To remain in good standing with my certification, the Karen Pryor Academy holds me accountable to the highest standards of training and client care and requires me to complete many hours of continuing education annually.
-I am also a Certified Professional Dog Trainer through the Certification Council of Professional Dog Trainers (CCPDT) the leading independent certifying organization for the dog training profession and the leader in the development of rigorous exams to demonstrate mastery of humane, science-based dog training practices.
-I am also a member of the Pet Professional Guild and the International Association of Animal Behavior Consultants.
-In addition to the continuing education requirements, all of these organizations hold me to high ethical standards as a condition of membership and to maintain my certifications.
+I am also a Professional Canine Trainer-Accredited through the Pet Professional Accreditation Board (PPAB) which requires a knowledge and skill assessment but also holds me accountable to a set of ethics and guiding principles.
+PPAB offers the only accreditation certification for professionals who believe there is no place for shock, choke, prong, fear or intimidation in canine training and behavior practices.
+I am also a Certified Professional Dog Trainer through the Certification Council of Professional Dog Trainers (CCPDT).

 I am an educated, certified professional dog trainer with a commitment to excellence, client care, force-free and positive reinforcement training methods.
 I hold all of our group class instructors accountable to this same standard of care for our clients.